Last Updated On:

 Image via ASOS

-5. Optimize Your Ecommerce Product Pages for Mobile
+5. Optimize Your Ecommerce Product Page for Mobile

 There is no doubt that mobile ecommerce or m-commerce is growing faster than ecommerce in general.
 As of December 2017, 82% of online shoppers in the United States shop using mobile devices.
 35% of them are mobile-only online shoppers.